mattqg/ProjectSite/_projects/(04) procedurally generated landscape.md

 <p style="font-size:20px; padding: 1em 0 0em 0em;"> 3.
 Bringing It All Together</p>

 Now that all of the individual elements have been created, I needed to bring them together.
-The first thing that I did was to define all of the points for each section in the setup() loop so that the program could run quicker.
-To draw the elements in the draw() loop, I simply had to run through the arrays previously created.
+The first thing that I did was to define all of the points for the mountain and tree sections in the setup() loop.
+This allowed for the To draw the elements in the draw() loop, I simply had to run through the arrays previously created.
 I wanted the image to change in a set time frame, so I used millis() to reset the randomSeed and rerun the functions in the setup() loop.

 ``` javascript